Angular Environment Setup Step by Step

 - It can also be used as a coding language such as Java, C#, Clojure, Objective-C, etc.

-- It supports built-in Git extension so that you can work with source control without leaving the editor.
+- It supports a built-in Git extension so that you can work with source control without leaving the editor.

 - It also includes built-in support for IntelliSense code completion, rich semantic code understanding and navigation, and code refactoring.